Meycauayan: Cityhood

 A plebiscite was held on December 10, where the cityhood was eventually ratified and the proclamation was made in the evening.
-It was noted that compared to the first plebiscite, the second showed that only more than a hundred voters were added to those in favor of the conversion, as well as a sharp decline in the number of those who were against.
+It was noted that compared to the first plebiscite, the second showed that only a little more than a hundred voters were added to those in favor of the conversion, as well as a sharp decline in the number of those who were against.

 With the ratification, Meycauayan became Bulacan's third component city, following San Jose del Monte in 2000, and Malolos, whose loss in its cityhood bid in 1999 was reversed following a recount.

 Contemporary

-Today, the city of Meycauayan has transformed into a major economic and industrial hub in the Province of Bulacan and the rest of Region III.
+Today, Meycauayan has transformed into a major economic and industrial hub in the province of Bulacan and the rest of Central Luzon.

 Geography

 The City of Meycauayan is generally surrounded with plain land and gentle rolling hills.
-Meycauayan is named to Filipino phrase may kawayan that means "with bamboo".
-Comfortably above sea level, this terrain is an interweaving of greenery and concrete road network.
+Meycauayan is named for the Filipino phrase may kawayan that means "with bamboo".
+Averaging 20 meters above sea level, this terrain is an interweaving of greenery and concrete road network.
 The slope of the land dips towards a west to north westerly direction.
 River, natural lake and drainage waterways envelope and criss-cross the area.

 The city is located 19 km north of Manila and 26 km south of Malolos City, the provincial capital city.
 It is bounded by the town of Marilao to the north, the two Metro Manila cities of Valenzuela to the south and Caloocan (North) to the east, and the town of Obando to the west.